National Repertory Orchestra

 The National Repertory Orchestra (NRO) is an American summer symphony orchestra that offers full fellowships to train young professional musicians for careers in music through performances, masterclasses and workshops.
 Based in Breckenridge, Colorado since 1993, its members, who range in age from 18 to 29, are selected from auditions held each year throughout the United States.
-NRO presents a summer music festival including two orchestral programs per week conducted by its Music Director, Michael Stern.
+NRO presents a summer music festival including two orchestral programs per week conducted by its music director, Michael Stern.
 The orchestra was founded in 1960 by cellist and conductor Walter Charles.
-Carl Topilow was Music Director from 1978 - 2020 and continues with the orchestra as the Music Advisor.
+Carl Topilow was music director from 1978 to 2020 and continues with the orchestra as the music advisor.
 The NRO was formerly known as the Blue Jeans Symphony based in Estes Park, Colorado, and later as the Colorado Philharmonic Orchestra based in Evergreen, Colorado.

 History

 Blue Jeans Symphony, 1960-1966

 The National Repertory Orchestra was founded as the Blue Jeans Symphony in 1960 by cellist and conductor Walter Charles.
 It was originally based in the summer resort town of Estes Park, Colorado.
 Charles had conceived the idea for an intensive summer training camp for aspiring orchestral musicians in the 1950s when he was the conductor of the Wichita Falls Symphony Orchestra and chose Estes Park after vacationing there with his wife.
 The program was launched with 55 musicians and a $2000 grant from the town's chamber of commerce.
 In its early days, the young musicians worked all day in jobs at the resort and rehearsed from 10 p.m. to midnight.
 This was a requirement for all the musicians, regardless of their ability to pay for their room and board, and one which Charles described at the time as "part of the philosophical training of the Blue Jeans program."
 The orchestra performed their concerts in blue jeans, and Charles conducted in a denim white tie and tails especially made for him by Levi-Strauss.